greg-ses/simpleui/README.md

 - Fleetviewer - an application

 ## Dependencies

 See `base_app/package.json` and `simpleui-server/package.json`.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

 ## Credits

+Project started by James Scarsdale and Greg Morehead.
+Karen Cummings created much of the initial scaffolding when Angular 2 was in constant flux.
+Tom Alexander has made very significant architectural contributions to the product.
+Docker environment by Nick Tosta.

 Many open source packages are used by `Angular` and this project.
 See `base_app/package.json` and `simpleui-server/package.json` for details.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)